 For most, adultery and abandonment are some of the ultimate betrayals and fears.
 Joking on those topics can have a diminishing effect put into your future as a couple.

-If your partner persists in making the offense after you have explained how it affects you it is time to ask why they chose to hurt you on purpose?
+If your partner persists in making the offense after you have explained how it affects you, is it time to ask why they chose to hurt you on purpose?
 This might be a joke to them, but it is not to you.

 Knowing that your emotions are injured and not stopping with the damaging behavior speaks of their perception and willingness to change.